DRok17/QuickLaunch-Installer/README.md

 - Crashes can occur in the Edit Menu.
 In some cases, it's best to re-install/extract the data files if the Edit Menu does not open.
 - Images on Main Menu are stretched but are not in Edit Menu; this is normal and is due to a limitation with LPP-Vita.

+## Special Thanks

+Thanks to https://nodeadfolk.wordpress.com/2014/04/10/free-ps-vita-buttons-more-work/ for providing the PS Vita buttons used.